jpark-dev/acnh-Lighthouse/README.md

 ### Stretch features
+- User Community to post trades and giveaways
+- User Community to write posts to share ideas and tips
 - Daily Quests - a list of checkboxes for daily to-do's
 - Earn a badge for daily quests and accomplishment
 - My profile add/edit
 - Gmail/facebook authentication for user signup
 - Upload screenshots from Nintendo Switch

+## Stack
+- Node.js
+- React
+- Progressive Web App
+- Material-UI
+- Node Express as backend
+- Storybook for unit testing

 ## Available Scripts